 The bed is, of course, the focal point of the bedroom, hence the name and all that.
 But why not get creative in this most stagnant of features?
-Using a futon rather than a bed is a great way to get yourself a sofa during the day, as well as a bed during the night.
-Pullman beds are also a great way to maximise the floor space you need while slinging up hammocks is also a great way to lounge in your bedroom without taking up floor space.
-You can also go for a folding mattress to save up on space.
+Using a folding futon rather than a bed is a great way to get yourself a sofa during the day, as well as a bed during the night.

-This is one of the most efficient ways to ensure maximum space, accessibility and comfort in your bedroom.
+This is one of the most efficient ways to ensure maximum space, accessibility, and comfort in your bedroom.
 Because built-in shelving, shaped around the bed, not only gives you more space but also makes it seem as though the walls have enough depth, too.
-Built-in shelves are a great way to keep yourself organised, as well, keeping the space-sapping clutter at bay.
-Decorating your bedroom will be much easier minus the barriers and obstacles that mess presents.
+Built-in shelves are a great way to keep yourself organised, as well, keeping the space-sapping clutter at bay, but that’s not all; decorating your bedroom will be much easier minus the barriers and obstacles that mess presents.

 Keeping your bedroom simple and balanced is the key to maximising the space within.
 Storage solutions, neat shelving and a general obsessive approach to organisation within your bedroom is the best way to keep things clean and roomy.
 Tidy room, tidy mind, and all that.